fleetdm/fleet/handbook/engineering/README.md

 Follow the document topic by topic.
 Keep the end in mind which is to take action items for addressing the root cause and making sure it does not happen again.

 Distinguish between the root-cause of the bug which by that time was solved and released and the root-cause of why this issue reached our customers.
-These could be different issues. (e.g. the root-cause of the bug was a coding issue, but the root causes (pulral) of the event was the test plan did not cover a specific scenario, a lack of unit tests and a lack of metrics to identify the issue quickly).
+These could be different issues. (e.g. the root-cause of the bug was a coding issue, but the root causes (plural) of the event was the test plan did not cover a specific scenario, a lack of unit tests and a lack of metrics to identify the issue quickly).

 ## Release process